 Frisco is Copper ‘s town and Copper is Frisco’s resort.
-This is the reasonable conclusion the two entities came to because of our shared resources.
+Being only 6 miles from each other, the two towns decided to work together to offer even more opportunities for fun!
 The partnership between these two towns has been longstanding and growing over the past few years.
-Copper is only 6 miles west of Frisco on Interstate 70 and offers many opportunities for fun with just a short bike ride, bus ride or car ride away.
 Contact Copper‘s Guest Services at 970-968-2882 for more information on lodging, hotels and specific activities or call the Frisco-Copper Information Center at 1 (800) 424-1554 on ideas on making the most of your trip by combining both towns.

 Summit Elevation: 12,313 feet/3,767 meters

 Lifts: 22 total (1 six-person, high-speed lift; 4 high-speed quads; 5 triple chairlifts; 5 double chairlifts and 7 surface lifts)

 Ski-able Acres: 2,450 acres/985 hectares makes Copper one of the largest ski and snowboard resorts in Colorado!

 Marked Trails: There are 126 naturally divided trails (21% beginner, 25% intermediate, 36% advanced, 18% expert)

 Snowmaking: 380 acres/154 hectares

 Longest Run: 2.8 miles/5 kilometers (Soliloquy to Roundabout)

 Winter Activities: Skiing, Snowboarding, Cross-Country/Nordic Skiing, Snowshoeing, Ice Skating, Snowshoeing, Tubing, Snowmobiling, Copper Mountain Stables Sleigh Rides, Dog Sledding, Cross Country Skiing, Racquet and Athletic Club, Spa Facilities, Shopping, Dining, Après/Nightlife.